-To stop traffic, the “STOP” sign shall be displayed, the corresponding lights/beacon shall flash, and when included, the gate arm shall descend to a horizontal position.
-To permit traffic to move, the “SLOW” sign shall be displayed, the corresponding lights/beacon shall flash, and when included, the gate arm shall rise to a vertical position.
+Flagging equipment required for traditional flagging shall be available near each AFAD location in the event of AFAD equipment malfunction/failure.

-If used at night, the AFAD location shall be illuminated according to Section 701 of the Standard Specifications.
+For nighttime flagging, the AFAD and flagger shall be illuminated according to Article 701.13 of the Standard Specifications.

-When not in use, AFADs will be considered nonoperating equipment and shall be stored according to Article 701.11 of the Standard Specifications.
+When not in use, AFADs will be considered non-operating equipment and shall be stored according to Article 701.11 of the Standard Specifications.

 Basis of Payment.
 This work will not be paid for separately but shall be considered as included in the cost of the various traffic control items included in the contract.